vishwajeetdabholkar/eGet-Crawler-for-ai/readme.md

 # eGet - Advanced Web Scraping Framework

 eGet is a high-performance, production-grade web scraping framework built with Python.
-It provides a robust API for extracting content from web pages with features like dynamic content handling, structured data extraction, and extensive customization options.
+It provides a robust API for extracting content from web pages with features like dynamic content handling, structured data extraction, and extensive customization options. eGet transforms complex websites into AI-ready content with a single API call, handling everything from JavaScript-rendered pages to dynamic content while delivering clean, structured markdown that's perfect for RAG applications.
+With its powerful crawling capabilities and intelligent content extraction, developers can effortlessly build comprehensive knowledge bases by turning any website into high-quality training data, making it an essential tool for teams building modern AI applications that need to understand and process web content at scale.

 ## 🚀 Features